Wellington's best independent book & record stores

 Established back in the days when the only way to read a book involved pages and ink, Ferret Books has been a haven for book lovers since it opened in 1979.
 Independently-owned, this much-loved bookstore sells, trades and sources second-hand reading material and it’s a great place for hard-to-find, out-of-stock or first edition titles.
 The store has a sense of calm and serenity, with a polished wooden floor and exposed brickwork peaking out between the shelves of thoughtfully arranged books.

 27 Lambton Quay, Te Aro, Wellington

-If you can’t think of anything better than a drinking a coffee and reading a good book, then Vic Books is totally your kind of place.
+If you can’t think of anything better than drinking a coffee and reading a good book, then Vic Books is totally your kind of place.
 With bookstores in two locations, each with their own café serving locally roasted Peoples Coffee, Vic Books is a food and book lover’s paradise.
-Vic Books has a superbly curated selection of books, from the latest in New Zealand and international fiction, to the most talked-about nonfiction titles and best-loved kids’ books.
-If you can’t find what you’re looking for, Vic Books’ knowledgeable staff will gladly help you.
+Vic Books has a superbly curated selection of books, from the latest in New Zealand international fiction, to the most talked-about nonfiction titles and best-loved kids’ books.
+Vic Books has an online store, so you can easily get books delivered to you or a friend.

 237 Cuba Street, Te Aro, Wellington

 Calling all lovers of linen and fans of fabric, Minerva on Cuba Street is a rare type of bookshop that’s dedicated entirely to textile and handcraft books.
 With a cool 4,000 titles in-store at any time on subjects ranging from interior design to crocket, knitting to fashion, Minerva is a fun place for a browse.
 There’s a good range of imported magazines which will look just perfect on your coffee table and there’s an incredible selection of greeting cards for stocking up your present drawer at home.

 6 Riddiford Street, Newtown, Wellington